-We have held preliminary discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration with us.
+We have held discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for our Technosphere Insulin System.
+We have narrowed the list of potential collaborative partners but are not disclosing the number of potential partners or their identities.
 To date, we have neither concluded these discussions nor reached an agreement concerning such a collaboration.
+There can be no assurance that any strategic collaboration will be available to us on a timely basis or on acceptable terms, if at all.
 If we enter into a strategic business collaboration with a pharmaceutical or biotechnology company, we would expect, as part of the transaction, to receive additional capital and reimbursements for a portion of the costs associated with the development, manufacture and commercialization of our Technosphere Insulin System.
 In addition, we expect to pursue the sale of equity and/or debt securities, or the establishment of other funding facilities.
 Issuances of debt or additional equity could impact the rights of our existing stockholders, dilute the ownership percentages of our existing stockholders and may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing, specific restrictions on the use of our assets as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.
 We also may seek to raise additional capital by pursuing opportunities for the licensing, sale or divestiture of certain intellectual property and other assets, including our Technosphere technology platform.
 There can be no assurance, however, that any strategic collaboration, sale of securities or sale or license of assets will be available to us on a timely basis or on acceptable terms, if at all.
-If we are unable to raise additional capital, we may be required to enter into agreements with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such agreements may not be on terms as commercially favorable to us.
+If we are unable to raise additional capital, we may be required to enter into agreements with third parties to develop or commercially favorable to us.